nareshmaharaj-consultant/k8s-nfs-mongodb/README.md

 ```

 On the master node look out for the kubeadm join command as this will need to
 run on each worked node.
+It will be different to the one listed below.

 ```bash
 sudo kubeadm join 10.0.0.10:6443 --token 0jr71c.ely9zlbz62zt13ev \